azrulhasni/Ebanking-JHipster-Kafka-Vault/README.md

 ### Coding the Transaction micro-service

 -   Let us create a way to transport our data from publisher to consumer and back again.
-For this we create a package called com.azrul.ebanking.common.dto.
+For this we create a ‘data transfer object’ (DTO) in a package called com.azrul.ebanking.common.dto.
 This will be a common package for both producer and consumer.
 In there lets us create a Transaction class as per below.
 Please note that in order for us to make the Transaction class serialisable, it must implements the Serializable interface, must have a